Skip navigation

 This article allows students the opportunity to present their research findings.
 Submissions should contextualise the research question(s) in a sufficient review of the literature, outline the theoretical perspective, methodological design, and data collection and analysis techniques.
 The study’s strengths and limitations, ethical considerations, and implications should also be addressed.
 Research papers will need to be accompanied by a 300 word abstract.

-Kaleidoscope and other conference papers (2,500 – 6,000 words)
+Conference proceedings (2,500 – 6,000 words)

 This article is an expanded version of the presented conference paper.
 Specifically, more details about the background, description, and additional results of the research should be provided.
 Prospective authors can refer to the "Research paper" guidelines above to guide the composition of their paper.
 Abstracts submitted to the Kaleidoscope Conference or other graduate conferences can be used for this paper, unless the research has undergone significant changes, in which case, a revised abstract is required.